Rights of Crime Victims in Wisconsin

-To be provided sentencing or dispositional information, if requested.*
+To be provided sentencing to dispositional information.*

 To be notified of a conditional release.

-To be notified by the Department of Corrections of certain releases, escapes, confinements, leave, release to extended supervision and participation in the intensive sanctions program.
+To be notified by the Department of Corrections of certain releases, escape, confinements, leave, release to extended supervision and participation in the intensive sanctions program.
 If you have questions about receiving notices from the Department of Corrections, call 1-800-947-5777.